Azure/Ignite2019_IaC_pre-day_docs/Terraform/03 - Helpers/Guide.md

 </details>

 ## Intro to iterators in Terraform
 Iterators help us create many copies of the same resource with a single line of code.
 In the simplest example, let's say your virtual machine needs to have 3 identical data disks, equivalent in size and type, and different in name.
-One way to accomplish this would be to copy and paste code blocks creating those disks; a much easier way, however, would be to use the "count" keyword inside the infrastructure configuration, like this
+One way to accomplish this would be to copy and paste code blocks creating those disks; a much easier way, however, would be to use the `count` keyword inside the infrastructure configuration, like this

 ```terraform
 resource "azurerm_managed_disk" "mydatadisks" {